 Peu m’importe le temps

-The songs are “Frühling” (Spring), “September”, “Beim Schlafengehen” (When Falling Asleep) and “Im Abendrot”(At Sunset).
+The Four Last Songs are “Frühling” (Spring), “September”, “Beim Schlafengehen” (When Falling Asleep) and “Im Abendrot”(At Sunset).
 All of the songs but “Frühling” deal with death and all were written shortly before Strauss himself died.
 They are suffused with a sense of calm, acceptance, and completeness.
 The settings are for a solo soprano voice given soaring melodies against a full orchestra, and all four songs have prominent horn parts.
 The combination of a beautiful vocal line with supportive horn accompaniment references Strauss’s own life: His wife Pauline de Ahna was a famous soprano and his father Franz Strauss a professional horn player.

-My beloved John lived in this ravishing music when he conducted the Swedish Radio Symphony Orchestra late in March 2019, in a program that includes Korngold and the Emperor Waltz.
+My beloved John Wilson lived in this ravishing music when he conducted the Swedish Radio Symphony Orchestra late in March 2019, in a program that includes Korngold and the Emperor Waltz.

 Anthony Tommasini in his New York Times review of the English National Opera’s production of Porgy and Bess described my bonny as the “excellent John Wilson, who led a performance that had sweep, shape and vitality, as well as rarer qualities: precision and restraint”.
 Here’s our John from this past summer rehearsing “Summertime“.
 Performances of ENO’s Porgy and Bess run to 17 November.